Skip to content

 • Making a Phone Call: Getting Transferred

-• Making polite suggestions during a client visit
+• Making suggestions and polite requests during a client visit

 • Organizing a Business Trip for Visiting Colleagues